-You can squeeze Juicero bags with your bare hands, no $400 machine needed
+Juicero is now cutting the price of its juicer even further in the aftermath of the debacle

 Juicero’s specially designed juice packs cost between $5 and $8, and you can only purchase them if you have the machine.

-The startup has so far declined to comment on Bloomberg’s report, though a person “close to the company” told the news outlet that the machine is mess-free, whereas using your hands might not be.
+Previously, a person “close to the company” told Bloomberg that the machine is mess-free, whereas using your hands might not be.
 Also, the Juicero machine automatically checks via a barcode on the pack that its contents are still fresh, although a date is also printed on the back if you want to check for yourself.

-The news that the Juicero may in fact be little more than a pricey piece of counter candy comes in the same week that the startup expanded sales of the device from 3 states to 17.
-But at least owners now know that they can still grab a drink from a Juicero pack should their machine ever stop working.

-If you have one, how do you feel about the fact that your bare hands are just as effective as the $400 Juicero when it comes to pumping the juicy mulch out of the pack?

-Note: Update: Juicero plans to further slash the price of its juicer
+But Juicero has come out with a lengthier response to the bare hands debacle.
+In a blog post on Medium, Juicero’s new CEO Jeff Dunn made a case for the expensive juicer and why it is still better than not having one.

+“Our connected Press itself is critical to delivering a consistent, high quality and food safe product,” Dunn wrote.
+Citing a closed loop safety system that protects customers in real time (Juicero can remotely disable a Produce Pack if they find any contamination), the machine’s ability to press a pack consistently to deliver “the best combination of taste and nutrition every time,” and the connected nature of the juicer, Dunn noted, “the value of Juicero is more than a glass of cold-pressed juice.”